apache/qpid-proton/proton-c/bindings/go/src/qpid.apache.org/README.md

 with goroutines and channels to build concurrent AMQP clients and servers.

 [qpid.apache.org/proton](http://godoc.org/qpid.apache.org/proton) is an
-event-driven, concurrent-unsafe library that closely follows the proton C API.
-Most Go programmers will find the electron library easier to use.
+event-driven, concurrent-unsafe package that closely follows the proton C API.
+Most Go programmers will find the electron package easier to use.

 There are [examples](https://github.com/apache/qpid-proton/blob/master/examples/go/README.md)
 to help you get started.